sts10/tidy/readme.markdown

 ## What this tool can do

-Given a text file with a word list, this tool will create a new word list that...
+Given a text file with a word list, this tool will create a new word list in which...
-- deletes whitespace
+- duplicate lines are removed
-- removes empty lines
+- empty lines have been removed
-- removes duplicate lines
+- whitespace from beginning and end of words is deleted
-- sorts alphabetically
+- words are sorted alphabetically

 and print that new word list to the terminal or to a new text file.
+Information about the new list, such as entropy per word, will also be printed to the terminal by default (using Rust's `eprintln!` macro).

-Optionally, it can...
+Optionally, the tool can...
 - combine two or more word lists
 - make all characters lowercase (`-l`)
 - set a minimum and maximum for word lengths